BrunoASMauricio/University-NetworkSimulator/README.md

 Can simulate message loss, temporal collision and transmission jitter (NOT IMPLEMENTED).

-Can force edge cases to happen by performing user-defined actions, based on perceived protocol state and the given time intervals.
+Can force edge cases to happen by performing user-defined actions, based on perceived protocol state (last RX or TX message type) and the given time intervals.

 Reads network.sim.in to setup nodes and their communications.